 Certain officers and directors of the corporation are also officers and/or directors of American Century Companies, Inc. (ACC).
-The corporation's investment advisor, ACIM, the corporation's distributor, American Century Investment Services, Inc., and the corporation's transfer agent, American Century Services, LLC, are wholly owned, directly or indirectly, by ACC.
-Various funds issued by American Century Asset Allocation Portfolios, Inc. own, in aggregate, 59% of the shares of the fund.
-Related parties do not invest in the fund for the purpose of exercising management or control.
+The corporation's investment advisor, ACIM, the corporation's distributor, American Century Investment Services, Inc. (ACIS), and the corporation's transfer agent, American Century Services, LLC, are wholly owned, directly or indirectly, by ACC.

 Management Fees - The corporation has entered into a management agreement with ACIM, under which ACIM provides the fund with investment advisory and management services in exchange for a single, unified management fee (the fee) per class.
-The agreement provides that ACIM will pay all expenses of managing and operating the fund, except brokerage expenses, taxes, interest, fees and expenses of the independent directors (including legal counsel fees), and extraordinary expenses.
+The agreement provides that ACIM will pay all expenses of managing and operating the fund, except brokerage expenses, taxes, interest, fees and expenses of the independent directors (including legal counsel fees), extraordinary expenses, and expenses incurred in connection with the provision of shareholder services and distribution services under a plan adopted pursuant to Rule 12b-1 under the 1940 Act.
 The fee is computed and accrued daily based on each class's daily net assets and paid monthly in arrears.
-The difference in the fee among the classes is a result of their separate arrangements for non-Rule 12b-1 shareholder services, which may be provided indirectly through another American Century Investments mutual fund.
+The difference in the fee among the classes is a result of their separate arrangements for non-Rule 12b-1 shareholder services.
 It is not the result of any difference in advisory or custodial fees or other expenses related to the management of the fund's assets, which do not vary by class.
-The investment advisor agreed to waive the G Class's management fee in its entirety.
-The investment advisor expects this waiver to remain in effect permanently and cannot terminate it without the approval of the Board of Directors.